roytang/blog/content/posts/2006/10/i-will-blog-every-day.md

 url: /2006/10/i-will-blog-every-day/
 ---

-I&'m bored, let&'s do this.
+I'm bored, let's do this.

 I will blog every day of October.